mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

     terraform -chdir=synapse_deploy apply --auto-approve
 ```

-Once these commands complete you will see a success message indicating that your resources are deployed.
+Once these commands complete you will see a success message indicating that the resources are deployed.
 This completes the Synapse deployment required for the Beneficial Ownership Engine.

-If you find some error while deploying you can run the terraform apply again any number of times till you see a success message.
+If you encounter errors while deploying, the Terraform commands above can be re-applied, and this may resolve the errors encountered.